 - Be sport-specific.
 The best fitness and training program mimics the physical and technical demands of your climbing objective.
 The closer you get to your program date, the more your training should resemble the climbing.

-For McKinley, you are preparing for:
+For Denali, you are preparing for:

 - Steep climbing and glacier travel with a 50-65 lb load, including sled pulling